wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

     3. Resume basic flow at Step 1.1
 3. Basic Flow Step 3: AP provides an invalid number of armies to use for the attack
     1. System informs the AP they've selected an invalid number of armies to use in the attack
+        1. System notes that it must be from [1, 3]
+        2. Must leave an army behind in the territory they are attacking from
     2. AP confirms the message
     3. Resume basic flow at Step 3
 4. Basic Flow Step 5: DP provides an invalid number of armies to use for the defense
     1. System informs the DP they've selected an invalid number of armies to use in the defense
+        1. System notes that it must be from [1, 2]
+        2. System notes that it cannot exceed the number of armies in the territory
     2. DP confirms the message
     3. Resume basic flow at Step 5
 5. Basic Flow Step 8 (9?): There are no remaining defending armies